jeffreylanters/react-unity-webgl/README.md

 - Fork [the repository](https://github.com/elraccoone/react-unity-webgl) and create your branch from `master`.
 - Run `npm install` in the repository root.
-- If you've fixed a bug or added code that should be tested, using the [test environment](https://github.com/jeffreylanters/react-unity-webgl-test).
-- Ensure the test suite passes using `npm test` on the library.
-- Ensure the test suite passes using `npm start` on the test environment and check if everything works.
+- Ensure the [test environment](https://github.com/jeffreylanters/react-unity-webgl-test) passes using `npm start` on the library.
 - Format your code with [prettier](https://github.com/prettier/prettier).
 - Make sure your code lints (`ts lint`).
 - Typecheck all of your changes and make sure JSDocs are provided.
 - If you haven't already, complete the CLA.

-#### Development and test cycle
+## Development and test cycle

 If you want to modify this package and iteratively test it in inside your application, use the following steps while you're inside the directory of your own application: